 7.2.9.3 The nominal web beam end capacities for beam ends with section loss and without bearing stiffeners shall be calculated using the following procedure.

-The resistance factors for the LRFD method are as given in the AASHTO LRFD Bridge Design Specifications, whereas the Allowable Stress safety factors (Ω) are from the AISC Steel Construction Manual and are used for the Inventory level capacities.
+The resistance factors for the LRFR method are as given in the AASHTO LRFD Bridge Design Specifications, whereas the Allowable Stress safety factors (Ω) are from the AISC Steel Construction Manual and are used for the Inventory level capacities.
 The Operating safety factor is taken as the Inventory safety factor multiplied by 55/75.
 For Load Factor Ratings the safety factors (Ω) are modified as described in Paragraph 7.2.9.4B.

 The nominal web local yielding capacity, in kips (Rn,(1)) shall be determined from the minimum value calculated as follows:

-For beam ends without bearing stiffeners, the average web thickness, tave, used for beam-end deterioration analysis at end supports with a beam overhang of at least 5k, shall be based on the equation below.
-If an overhang past the bearing of less than 5k is provided, then the “5k” term in the equation shall be substituted with “2.5k”.
+For beam ends without bearing stiffeners, the average web thickness, tave, used for beam-end deterioration analysis at end supports with a beam overhang of at least 5k, shall be based on the equation below

-tave=N+5k-H*twN+5k
+tave=N+5k∆-H*twN+5k∆

+DIf an overhang past the bearing of less than 5k is provided, then the “5k” term in the equation shall be substituted with “2.5k”.